 Your Name (comment) <your.email@address.com>

 However, keep in mind that for commits to appear as valid on websites such as Github, you need to include an email that matches one of your verified Github emails.
-The angle brackets surrounding the email (< >
+The angle brackets surrounding the email (< >) are required.

 Once you hit Enter, it’ll ask you to provide a password.
 If you followed the configuration steps in the first section, it’ll only ask for it once, so be sure to type/paste it correctly.